sergeyerin/tlg-bot-lang-translator/README.md

 # Telegram Language Translator Bot

-A Telegram bot that translates text FROM Russian to other languages using OpenAI's API, specifically designed for Russian speakers learning other languages.
+A Telegram bot that translates text between Russian and other languages using OpenAI's API, with explanations for non-Russian input.
+Specifically designed for Russian speakers learning other languages.

 ## Features

-- **Multi-language support**: Currently supports English and Portuguese translations
+- **Bidirectional translation**:
+  - Russian → English/Portuguese
+  - English/Portuguese → Russian (with explanations of tricky words)
 - **Smart translation**:
-  - Single word → All possible translations
+  - Single word → All possible translations with context
   - Full text → Complete translation
-  - **Russian-only input**: Bot only accepts and translates Russian text
+  - **Non-Russian input**: Provides explanations of difficult words when translating to Russian
-- **User preferences**: Each user can set their preferred target language
+- **User preferences**: Each user can set their preferred target language for Russian text
-- **Russian-focused**: Designed specifically for Russian speakers
+- **Russian-focused**: Designed specifically for Russian speakers learning other languages

 ## Supported Languages